Book covers are probably more important than you think.

 Now, of course, everything else being equal, it’s better if the book browser is able to recognize the cover image and read the title, but not at the expense of the overall design.
 Remember that if your cover is eye-catching and interesting enough, people will almost always click on it to find out more about your book.

 You can hire the best cover designer in the world, but you’ll never really know how your target readers are going to react to your cover until you release the book and see how it does.

 The good news is that unlike traditional publishing where you are essentially stuck with the cover you have until the initial print run sells through, with an ebook, changing your book cover is as easy as uploading a new image file.

 It’s not just small self-publishers who test and change their book covers.
 Even the big publishing house will continually test and adjust a book cover of a bestselling book in order to appeal to a particular demographic or adapt to different tastes of national or even regional audiences.
 For example, George Orwell’s classic book 1984 has had over 42 different covers over the years.

 So do your research, test out a few different options on your intended audience and then just run with it while understanding that you can always change it down the road.

 Whether it’s right or wrong, your potential readers will judge the quality and content of your book by the cover that you choose to use.
 It doesn’t matter if it is a novel, non-fiction, or simply a PDF that you are giving away on your website.
 People are going to be making assumptions about your book before they even read a word of what you have written inside.
 Simply by avoiding these common mistakes, you’ll be able to get more downloads and increase your book sales.

 P.S.
-If you would like to find out more, I’ve put together a free guide that will give you some additional tips about designing your book cover—along with online resources where you can find all the information, tools, software, and recommended book cover designers to help you to design your next bestselling cover!
+If you would like to find out more, I’ve put together a free guide that will give you some more information about designing your book cover—along with online resources where you can find all the tips, tools, software, and recommended book cover designers to help you to design your next bestselling cover!